losuler/smart-rack-cli/README.md

 ## Requires

 In order to connect Smart Rack you are required to be connected to the Swinburne VPN.
-For all operating systems I recommend OpenConnect.
+For all operating systems I recommend OpenConnect (an open source client for Cisco's AnyConnect SSL VPN).

-There's a [Windows client](https://openconnect.github.io/openconnect-gui/), [a package](https://formulae.brew.sh/formula/openconnect) in Homebrew for macOS and is packaged in most distros (as a CLI tool and in NetworkManager/GNOME upstream).
+There's a [Windows client](https://openconnect.github.io/openconnect-gui/), [a package] in MacPorts and in [Homebrew](https://formulae.brew.sh/formula/openconnect) for macOS and is packaged in [most](https://repology.org/project/openconnect/versions) distros.

 ### Linux/macOS